Background information

 cp .env.example .env

-# If you are using the LLM capabilities provided by Tongyi Qwen, update the API_KEY and OPENAI_EMBEDDING_API_KEY with the API KEY you obtained from the Alibaba Cloud Model Studio console.
-Also, update the variables starting with DB_ with your database connection information, then save the file.
+# If you are using Qwen for LLM, set API_KEY and OPENAI_EMBEDDING_API_KEY to the API key from the Alibaba Cloud Bailian console, update the DB_ variables with your database connection details, then save the file.

 vi .env